-Name of Arbitration
+Name of Arbitration Arbitration number

-Arbitration number

-Normally, the fees and expenses of a Neutral Arbitrator are divided between the Claimants and Respondents.
-I/We, the Claimant(s) in the arbitration listed above, agree that I/we will waive any or all claims, present or future, I/we may have based on Kaiser Foundation Health Plan' payment of the fees and expenses incurred by the Neutral Arbitrator.
-In exchange for waiving any such claims and waiving any right to a Party Arbitrator, Kaiser Foundation Health Plan will pay the fees and expenses incurred by the Neutral Arbitrator.
+Respondents.
+I/We, the Claimant(s) in the art claims, present or future, I/we may have based and expenses incurred by the Neutral Arbitrate Neutral Arbitrator are divided between the Claimants a pitration listed above, agree that I/we will waive any or a d on Kaiser Foundation Health Plan' payment of the feature.
+In exchange for waiving any such claims and waiving the Health Plan will pay the fees and expenses incurred all es ng

-I/We make this decision voluntarily and after the opportunity to discuss the decision with counsel.
+I/We make this decision voluntarily ar counsel. nd after the opportunity to discuss the decision with

+Signature of Claimant Date

+Signature of Claimant Date

+Signature of Claimant Date

 Signature of Claimant's Counsel